How can I have HPV? I only had sex with one person!”

 Myth #10: I can’t have two STDs at once.

 WRONG.
 You can definitely have more than one STD at a time.
-When I have a patient who has chlamydia, I test for gonorrhea as well because these two bacterial infections often go hand in hand.
-I personally see several other combinations of STDs such as HPV and herpes.
+When doctors test for chlamydia they often test for gonorrhea as well because these two bacterial infections can frequently go hand in hand.
+There can also be several other combinations of STDs such as HPV and herpes.

-And even more, I hope that you will consider your future.
+And even more, we hope that you will consider your future.
 The best prevention is to have a monogamous marriage relationship; ONE partner for life.

-Is there another myth out there that I didn’t cover?
+Is there another myth out there that we didn’t cover?

 Have a question?
 Leave a comment below!